Administrators, teachers, and parents often wonder:

-- How does one identify why and when students need one?
+- How do you identify when students need one?

 Here’s some of what we know about how breaks in sensory rooms not only help kids manage their feelings and behavior, but also foster self-care, resilience, and recovery.

-We receive and perceive sensory input through sight, hearing, touch, taste, smell, movement and balance, body position, and muscle control.
-The ability to adaptively and purposefully respond to this input to our nervous system is called “sensory integration” or “sensory processing.”
+Our nervous systems receive and perceive sensory input through sight, hearing, touch, taste, smell, movement and balance, body position, and muscle control.
+The ability to adaptively and purposefully respond to this input is called “sensory integration” or “sensory processing.”